David Goldbloom: Charitable work

 Goldbloom has been involved in mental health advocacy and has sat on the board of directors for many mental health organizations.
 He served as vice-chair and then chair of the board of the Mental Health Commission of Canada from 2007–2015.
 He previously served on the board of the Canadian Mental Health Association Metro Toronto, Canada's largest community mental health agency.
 He also served on the board of directors of Jack.org, a national youth-led mental health organization focused on changing the way young people think about mental health.
 He currently serves on the board of directors of the Graham Boeckh Foundation, a private family foundation in Montreal focused on catalyzing transformation of youth mental health services, and the Daymark Foundation, a private family foundation focused on bipolar disorder and peripartum mental health.
 Previously, Goldbloom served on the board of directors of the CAMH Foundation from 2003-2022.

-Beyond his mental health work, he is a member of the board of the Royal Conservatory of Music.
-He has also chaired the board of governors of the Stratford Shakespeare Festival of Canada as well as chairing the board of directors of the Off Centre Music Salon, a professional chamber music ensemble.
-He also served on the board of directors of the Glenn Gould Foundation.
+Beyond his mental health work, he is a member of the Board of Directors of the Royal Conservatory of Music and a member of the Board of Trustees of the Canadian Museum of Immigration at Pier 21.
+He has also chaired the Board of Governors of the Stratford Shakespeare Festival of Canada as well as chairing the Board of Directors of The Off Centre Music Salon, a professional chamber music ensemble.
+He also served on the Board of Directors of the Glenn Gould Foundation.